The chaplains to the retired clergy of the diocese provide an ongoing ministry of support and connection.

 The Clergy Continuing Education Fund provides grants to active canonically resident priests and deacons in good standing to assist them in meeting the costs of continuing education that is supportive of their skills for ministries with the congregations, diocesan-affiliated institutions and mission work of the Diocese of Massachusetts.

-The diocesan Transition Ministry Office (formerly known as Clergy Deployment) coordinates the clergy transition process for congregations within the diocese, keeping in close contact with congregational leadership teams and final candidates for positions, and deploying human, financial and programmatic resources as needed.
-It oversees the administrative process for clergy entering or leaving work in the diocese, including oversight of the background check and clergy licensing processes, the production and retention of Covenant of Ministry documents, also known as Letters of Agreement, and the exit interview process for departing and retiring clergy.
+The diocesan Transition Ministry Office coordinates the clergy transition process for congregations within the diocese, and oversees the administrative process for clergy entering or leaving work in the diocese, including oversight of the background check and clergy licensing processes, the production and retention of Covenant of Ministry documents, also known as Letters of Agreement, and the exit interview process for departing and retiring clergy.

-Jesus took himself apart often in his ministry, to pray, to be with God, to be renewed.
 The Clergy Sabbatical Program sponsored by the bishops seeks to ensure that clergy in the Diocese of Massachusetts have an opportunity for a time of sabbath, for a renewal of spirit and a reaffirmation of life with God.
-A sabbatical can offer opportunities for creativity and discovery for both the clergyperson and the congregation.

-The deacon’s service is a sign or sacrament of Jesus, who came not to be served but to serve.
-The diaconate is one of three distinct orders of ordained ministry in the Episcopal Church—there are deacons, priests and bishops—and an individual becomes a deacon by being ordained by a bishop after completing a course of study and formation.
+The diaconate is one of three distinct orders of ordained ministry in the Episcopal Church; an individual becomes a deacon by being ordained by a bishop after completing a course of study and formation.